+ED 578 Staff Development and Supervision

-The graduate program in Educational Leadership consists of 36 credits.
-A candidate for the EDLS degree, which includes PA Department of Education K-12 Principal Certification, must complete the following "sequence" courses: ED 5161, ED 517, ED 576, ED 578, ED 573 and ED 574 prior to registering for ED 592 Administrative Internship and Applied Research Project.
-However, it is recommended that all 30 course credits be completed before the ED 592 Internship.
-The "sequence" courses each require a field experience of 35 hours logged outside of class after the first class meeting.
-Students must also complete ED 575, ED 520, ED 522 and ED 587 to fulfill the remaining degree requirements.
-The two semester, six-credit internship is required of all candidates for principal certification.
+prior to registering for ED 592: Administrative Internship and Applied Research Project (parts A & B).
+The certification courses each require a field experience of 30 hours logged outside of class after the first class meeting, with the exception of ED 575.
+The two-semester, six-credit internship is required of all candidates for principal certification.
 Each semester of the internship requires a field experience during which students log 90 hours for a total of 180 hours outside of class.
+Students must also complete